Stridsvagn69420/wallpaper-dl/README.md

 basedir = "~/Pictures/Wallpapers" # Root directory of your wallpaper collection.
 Resolves "~", maybe also env vars. sort = "website" # How to sort using subdirectories. "website", "domain", "artist", "none".
 Directory names will be treated case-insensitive.
 Can be overwritted per execution via flags. format = "{width}x{height}_{title}_{id}" # How filenames should be formatted (excluding the extension). {original} will use the filename as if you were to download it via a browser.
 WIP!!!
 But will attempt to find a file name by hints, e.g. URL or Content-Dispositon.

-[download]
-delay = 300 # Per-website artificial delay in milliseconds to mitigate timeouts.
 ```
 This will most likely change during development.